ews624/Alarm-Clock-Use-Case-Diagram/README.md

 # Alarm-Clock-Use-Case-Diagram
-4320 Alarm Clock Use Case
+4320 Alarm Clock Use Case by Ethan Schutzenhofer

 *Suppose we want to develop software for an alarm clock.*